Coefficients-Preserving Sampling for Reinforcement Learning with Flow Matching: Analysis and Methods

 In Equation \ref{eq:simple_flow_sigma}, we choose not to build a Wiener process as our objective is to incorporate sufficient stochasticity to produce more diverse samples.
 To create a Wiener process, just replace $\sigma_t$ with $\sigma_t\sqrt{\Delta t}$,

 We name this sampling function Flow-CPWS, where W denotes the Wiener process.

-Inspired by the derivation of VP SDE (~\cite{song2021score}), which uses Taylor expansion for formula derivation, we can also get an approximate SDE from Flow-CPWS.
-Note that by Taylor expansion, $\sqrt{t^2 - x} = t - \frac{x}{2t} + O(x)$ around $x=0$, the above equation can be transformed to,
+Inspired by the derivation of VP-SDE (~\cite{song2021score}), which uses Taylor expansion for formula derivation, we can also get an approximate SDE from Flow-CPWS.
+Note that by Taylor expansion, $\sqrt{t^2 - x} = t - \frac{x}{2t} + O(x^2)$ around $x=0$, the above equation can be transformed to,